Empirical bias-reducing adjustments to estimating functions: Bias-reducing penalties to objective functions

-Table~\ref{glm_bias_mse} shows the simulation-based estimates of the bias and mean squared error of the three estimators for the true model that has $\beta_2 = \beta_3 = 0$, conditionally on the maximum likelihood estimate not being on the boundary of the parameter space.
-The conditioning is carried out by ignoring the separated samples when taking averages.
-As is immediately apparent, both the adjusted score and maximum penalized likelihood approaches to bias reduction result in estimators with smaller conditional bias and mean squared errors than the maximum likelihood estimator.
-The mean squared error of the RB$M$-estimator tends to be slightly larger than that of the adjusted score estimator, but the differences diminish fast as the sample size increases.

-Figure~\ref{model_selection} shows the selection proportion among the 16 models based on AIC and TIC for each of the three estimators.
+There were $7$ separated data sets for at least one of the 16 models, detected using the \texttt{detectseparation} R package.
+Figure~\ref{model_selection} shows the selection proportion among the 16 models based on AIC and TIC at the ML estimates, the implicit RB$M$-estimates, the implicit RB$M$-estimates with plug-in penalty with $N = n$, and the adjusted score functions estimates in \citet{firth:1993}.
 As expected by the discussion in Section~\ref{sec:model_selection}, the probability of selecting the model with $\beta_2 = \beta_3 = 0$ increases with the sample size for both information criteria and for all estimation methods.
 There are only small discrepancies on the selection proportions between estimation methods, which tend to disappear as the sample size increases.
 Finally, it is worth noting that AIC model selection tends to be more confident on what the true model is than TIC, illustrating less variability in the selected proportions.
 In the current study, for the larger samples sizes this results in selecting the correct model more often than TIC does.
-However, in smaller samples sizes, AIC selects the wrong model with $\beta_2 = \beta_3 = \beta_4 = 0$ notably more times than the correct model.
+However, in smaller samples sizes, AIC selects the model with $\beta_2 = \beta_3 = \beta_4 = 0$ more often.